the-plague/go-gdax/README.md

 Go client for [GDAX](https://www.gdax.com)

 ## Installation
 ```sh
 go get github.com/preichenberger/go-gdax
 ```
+***!!!
+As of 0.5 this library uses strings and is not backwards compatible with previous versions, to install previous versions, please use a tool like [GoDep](https://github.com/golang/dep)***

 ## Documentation
 For full details on functionality, see [GoDoc](http://godoc.org/github.com/preichenberger/go-gdax) documentation.